growr-xyz/growr-documentation/flows/A-Summary-2-Participants.md

 The end-user access to the protocol might be also provided in a fully decentralized non-custodial model.
 In this scenario, the user can access the protocol directly or through an agent wallet (decentralized web app with connected self-managed SSFI).
 ## Lenders
 **Lenders** facilitates the interaction with the protocol as they create and fund ponds using own funds or by borrowing from global pools.
-They will receive yield based on the pond proﬁtability, and the pond yield will tend to be higher than the pool yield, rewarding the skin-in-the-game participation of the lender.
+They will receive yield based on the pond proﬁtability, and the pond yield will tend to be higher than the pool yield, rewarding the skin-in-the-game participation of the Lender.
 Lenders operate on __Risk Management__ and __Liquidity__ layers.
 ## Liquidity Proviers
 **Liquidity Providers (LPs)** are institutional investors and high-net-worth individuals (HNWIs) who provide funding to the lending pools in the protocol and then delegate the actual lending activity to the Lenders.